procore/documentation/building_applications/building_side_panel_apps.md

 - Resource ID = event.data.context.id
 - View = event.data.context.view

-To access context data using the MessageEvent interface, add an event listener to your page and the postMessage method to initialize communication with the parent window.
+To access context data using the MessageEvent interface, add an event listener to your page and the `postMessage` method to initialize communication with the parent window.
 Here is some example code that demonstrates retrieving context data from the message event object.
+Note the use of conditional statements with the `postMessage` method to account for [Multiple Procore Regions]({{ site.url }}{{ site.baseurl }}{% link tutorials/tutorial_mpz.md %}).

 ```javascript
 window.addEventListener('message', (event) => {